MrishoLukamba/succinct-summer-2.5/README.md

 Currently it supports only 1 precompiled Eth runtime with some transaction input

+More to come

+1. Being abke to run Reth Node and connect to this verifier via p2p (libp2p), hooking up the gossip protocol and get the blocks via block import and produce proofs.

+the proof-time is the block import time before finality.

+2. Other protocol support (Polkadot)
+3.
 ## Architecture

 The project consists of two main components: **Prover** and **Verifier**, each running as separate services that communicate via JSON-RPC.